Skip to main content

 4. How long do you have to be separated in Texas?

 In Texas, you do not need to legally separate for a period of time before filing for divorce.
-However, you do have to reside in Texas for six months and a reside in a county for 90 days.
+However, you do have to reside in Texas for six months and reside in a county for 90 days.

 The short answer is yes.
 However, you need to file an uncontested divorce or simply an amicable divorce.
 This means that both parties need to agree on all terms of the divorce.